modyo/modyo-docs/docs/en/platform/core/key-concepts.md

 - Medium: Reviewer (site) or Editor (space)
 - Under: Developer (site) or Writer (space)

-Users with the lowest role, can submit for review and comment on the elements that are in that state.
+Users with the lowest role, can submit items for review and comment on items that are in that state.

-Users with the intermediate role, in addition to the above, can approve the elements under review and once they are approved, they can publish them through the team review flow.
+Users with the intermediate role, in addition to the above, can approve the items under review and, once they are approved, publish them through the team review flow.

 Users with the highest level, in addition to performing all of the above, can skip the review flow and make use of the "Force post" action to immediately publish an item.

 ::: warning Warning
-Site or space administrators always have the ability to skip the review flow as a team.
-For them, the "Submit for review" and "Review" buttons have an option within the dropdown for "Force post."
-This option exists because there are times when you need to publish quickly, so you must be cautious when assigning roles for your spaces or sites.
+Site or space administrators always have the ability to skip the team review flow.
+For them, the "Submit for review" and "Review" buttons have an option within the dropdown to "Force post."
+This option exists because there are times when you need to publish quickly, so you should be cautious when assigning roles for your spaces or sites.
 :::

 ### About the interface

-When the team review option is activated, and after saving the changes, you will see the green button **Send to review** as the main action.
+When the team review option is enabled, and after saving the changes, you will see the green **Send to review** button as the main action.

 <img src="/assets/img/platform/send-to-review-bar.jpg" width="350px" style="border: 1px solid #EEE;"/>

-At the time of sending for review the bar will change status:
+When you send the item for revision, the bar will change status:

 <img src="/assets/img/platform/missing-conditions-team-review.jpg" width="350px" style="border: 1px solid #EEE;"/>

-By clicking, you will see that the requirements to publish the element will be indicated in the right side section.
-If there is a required reviewer, `(required)` will appear next to your name in the list of reviewers.
+When you click on it, you will be able to see that the requirements to publish the item in the right side section.
+If there is a required reviewer, `(required)` will appear next to his name in the list of reviewers.

 <img src="/assets/img/platform/box-reviewers.jpg" width="500px" style="border: 1px solid #EEE;"/>

-To the right of each reviewer, the status of your review will appear, showing a yellow circle if you have not done your review, and a green check if you have approved the item.
+To the right of each reviewer you can find the status of their revision, showing a yellow circle if they have not finished their review, and a green check if they have approved the item.

-Everyone who can access the item edit view will see an "Approve" button under the list of reviewers.
-Those who have the necessary permission will see it active and can click to approve the item, those who do not have permission will see the button disabled.
+Anyone who can access the edit view of the item will see an "Approve" button under the list of reviewers.
+Those who have the necessary permission will see it active and can click it to approve the item.
+Those who do not have permission, will see the button disabled.

-Upon approval of the item, the approval of that user will be registered, showing a green check to the right of his name in the list of reviewers.
+When an item is approved, the approval of that user will be registered, showing a green check to the right of his name in the list of reviewers.

-When team review is enabled, in the item's action bar, to the left of the green main button and to the right of the difference button, an icon will appear (<svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" aria-hidden="true" focusable="false" width="1em" height="1em" style="-ms-transform: rotate(360deg); -webkit-transform: rotate(360deg); transform: rotate(360deg);" preserveAspectRatio="xMidYMid meet" viewBox="0 0 24 24"><path d="M12 23a1 1 0 01-1-1v-3H7a2 2 0 01-2-2V7a2 2 0 012-2h14a2 2 0 012 2v10a2 2 0 01-2 2h-4.1l-3.7 3.71a1 1 0 01-.7.29H12zm1-6v3.08L16.08 17H21V7H7v10h6zM3 15H1V3a2 2 0 012-2h16v2H3v12zm6-6h10v2H9V9zm0 4h8v2H9v-2z" fill="#626262"/></svg>) to open the element's activity tab.
-When opened, a chronological list of the actions that have been performed on the element will be displayed, with the option to see the detail of the action, and at the bottom of the tab, there will be the option to leave a comment.
+When team review is enabled, you will be able to see an icon (<svg xmlns="http://www.w3.org/2000/svg" xmlns:xlink="http://www.w3.org/1999/xlink" aria-hidden="true" focusable="false" width="1em" height="1em" style="-ms-transform: rotate(360deg); -webkit-transform: rotate(360deg); transform: rotate(360deg);" preserveAspectRatio="xMidYMid meet" viewBox="0 0 24 24"><path d="M12 23a1 1 0 01-1-1v-3H7a2 2 0 01-2-2V7a2 2 0 012-2h14a2 2 0 012 2v10a2 2 0 01-2 2h-4.1l-3.7 3.71a1 1 0 01-.7.29H12zm1-6v3.08L16.08 17H21V7H7v10h6zM3 15H1V3a2 2 0 012-2h16v2H3v12zm6-6h10v2H9V9zm0 4h8v2H9v-2z" fill="#626262"/></svg>) in the item's action bar, to the left of the main green button and to the right of the differences button, which allows you to open the item's activity tab.

+When this tab is opened, a chronological list of all the actions that have been carried out on the item will be displayed, with the option to see the detail of each action.
+You can leave comments at the bottom of the tab.

-When a comment is left or any action is taken on the item, a notification is sent to both the person who sent it for review and the users who are on the list of reviewers.
+When a team member has left a comment or an action is performed on the item, a notification is sent to both the person who sent the item for revision and the users who are on the list of reviewers.

 ## Versions

-As a backup mechanism, when publishing an item, Modyo automatically generates and maintains a number of versions that can later be retrieved if necessary.
+As a backup mechanism, Modyo automatically generates and stores different versions of an item each time it is published, which can later be retrieved if necessary.

-This is useful when for some reason an undue change is made, there is the possibility of reversing it through the platform.
+This is useful when, for some reason, an undue change is made, there is the possibility of reverting it through the platform.

 This system is available for Widgets, Pages, Navigation, Templates and Content.